 The operating budget deficit in 2018 and the continuing, severe shortfall in funding for Metra’s capital reinvestment needs point to a growing problem with local, state and federal subsidies for public transportation in the Chicago area.
 The sales taxes and state aid that fund about half of Metra’s operating budget and the local, state and federal grants that pay for nearly all of its capital budget are not keeping up with rising costs and our aging system’s replacement and renovation needs.

-Metra is proposing a combination of fare increases and cuts in expenses, including cutting a small number of trains, to close the budget gap.
-Under the budget proposal:
+Metra approved a combination of fare increases and cuts in expenses, including cutting a small number of trains, to close the budget gap.
+Fare increases will start Feb.
+1, 2018.

-In addition, a small number of weekday trains would be curtailed or eliminated on the North Central Service, SouthWest Service and Rock Island Line, and weekend trains would be cut on the Milwaukee District North Line.
+In addition, a small number of weekday trains will be curtailed or eliminated on the North Central Service, SouthWest Service and Rock Island Line, and weekend trains will be cut on the Milwaukee District North Line.
+Those changes will start Feb.
+5, 2018.
 Details are here.

-- Our news release about the proposed budget
+- Our news release about the 2018 budget

-- A Q&A about the proposed budget and fare increases
+- A Q&A about the budget and fare increases

 - Sun-Times editorial about our funding issues

-- The full 2018 Proposed Operating and Capital Program and Budget book
+- The full 2018 Operating and Capital Program and Budget book

 - The operating budget PowerPoint presentaton from our October 6 Board of Directors meeting